 - In the morning, put the almond milk in a pot and bring to boil.
 Add the soaked quinoa and rice, along with the vanilla and lemon zest.
 Add the stevia or rice syrup too, if you like it a bit sweeter.
-Simmer on a low heat for 15 minutes.
+Simmer on a low heat for 15 to 20 minutes.

 - Add the remaining half cup of almond milk and let rest for 2 minutes.